microsoft/aitour-customizing-microsoft-copilot/session-delivery-resources/declarative-copilot/README.md

 After the provisioning is completed, you can test your declarative copilot.

-1. Press <kbd>F5</kbd> to launch a new browser window.
-1. Wait for the browser to navigate to Copilot for Microsoft 365.
+1. Open a browser and navigate to Copilot for Microsoft 365.
+1. In the message box, type _What can you do?_ and press <kbd>Enter</kbd>.
+1. Note the response from Copilot chat.
 1. In Copilot for Microsoft 365 expand the side menu.
-1. Select **dc-product-supportlocal**.
+1. Select **dc-product-support**.
 1. In the message box, type _What can you do?_ and press <kbd>Enter</kbd>.

-Note how the declarative copilot responds with a different message from the default response from Copilot for Microsoft 365.
+1. Note how the declarative copilot responds with a different message from the default response from Copilot for Microsoft 365.

 ## Update declarative copilot